chriotte/EliteHRV_to_dataframe/README.md

-# EliteHRV readings to a time series in Pandas DataFrame
+# EliteHRV to Pandas DataFrame
 This script takes a text file of RR interval exported from the EliteHRV app and reads it into a Pandas DataFrame as a time series.

 ![RR Peaks as a timeseries](Figures/ExampleFigure.png)